euclidprobe/euclidprobe.github.io/pages/mydoc/00-getting.md

 ---

 ## How to get Euclid Probe, How Easy is it to setup and use Euclid Probe?
-Its as easy a buying a kit from a reseller, thru-hole soldering a couple of parts, screwing magnets to the boards.
+Its as easy a buying a kit from a <a href="/00-getting.html#resellers"> reseller </a>,  thru-hole soldering a couple of parts, screwing magnets to the boards.
 Deploying Euclid is a matter of determining the best probe mount and docking solution for your printer.
 There are examples and gcode macros for main firmware flavors for you to incorporate into your priner setup.